ResEnv/chain-api/README.md

 * `name` (string) - Name of this site
 * `geoLocation` (elevation, latitude, longitude) - The geographic location of the site.
 All measurements are in meters.
-* `devices` (related resource) - A collection of all the devices in this site.
+* `ch:devices` (related resource) - A collection of all the devices in this site.
 New devices can be POSTed to this collection to add them to this site.

 ### Example